 For the purposes of this analysis, the CEAA for wilderness is the eastern portion of the Steens Mountain Wilderness, the six WSAs, and the identified lands with wilderness characteristics within the allotment.
 Past and present actions have influenced the existing environment within the CEAA.
 RFFAs in the CEAA that may contribute to cumulative effects to wilderness include ongoing noxious weed treatments and the comprehensive recreation plan (CRP).
 Noxious weed treatments include aerial spraying and spraying weeds from ATVs.
 The CRP provided for increased dispersed recreation by creating additional trail construction in the Pike Creek area.
 Connector trails between Pike Creek trail and Dry Creek trail are components of the CRP implementation plan.
 A proposed parking area at the mouth of Pike Creek Canyon would increase use of the Pike Creek trail system.
 Existing public parking is one mile from the canyon entrance.
+The BLM is also plans to develop an Alvord Recreation Area Management Plan within the next ten years.
 Additional RFFAs that may contribute to cumulative effects includes existing range improvement maintenance, road maintenance, weed treatment, livestock grazing, wild horse grazing, and recreation activities.

-3.6.2.3 Alternative A - No Action
+3.7.2.3 Alternative A - No Action

 Under this alternative, the grazing permit would be renewed with the same terms and conditions as the current permit, and livestock grazing would be permitted to occur during the same season as previously authorized and that was occurring when the WSA was designated.
 Suspended AUMs would be kept on the permit and continue to be used as NR AUMs in years of favorable precipitation.
 This grazing is considered a grandfathered use and would be allowed to continue.
 The Indian Creek area of the Pike Creek #9 Pasture would stay within the Pike Creek #9 Pasture and would have no AUMs assigned to it to account for these additional acres being added to the allotment.
 AUMs taken from this area would continue to be from the existing active use AUMs for the allotment.
-Use in the Indian Creek area would continue to be sporadic as it would only be available in years when snowpack is low and the area is accessible in the spring.
+Use in the Indian Creek area would continue to be sporadic as it would only be available in years when snowpack is low, and the area is accessible in the spring.
 Under this alternative, there would not be any effects to naturalness, as no new developments would be constructed.
 In addition, there would be no potential risk to WSAs from increased permanent permitted grazing.
 There would be no new effect to outstanding opportunities for solitude or primitive and unconfined recreation.
-Under this alternative, grazing treatments within the Alvord Allotment would be limited to winter/early treatments in the Alvord Seeding #1 and Desert #6 pastures. and early/graze in all the other pastures.
-This means that in four pastures, grazing could only occur when perennial bunchgrasses are growing and most susceptible to damage from livestock grazing.
+Under this alternative, grazing treatments within the Alvord Allotment would be limited to winter/early treatments in the Desert #6 pasture and would include potential for early/graze treatments in all the other pastures.
+This means that in five pastures, grazing could occur when perennial bunchgrasses are growing and most susceptible to damage from livestock grazing (with only Alvord Seeding #1 allowing for use in the winter).
 While a rest/graze rotation would occur in most pastures, the ability to utilize livestock grazing as a tool to improve ecological conditions by grazing during a defer treatment, addressing fine fuel accumulations and grazing green invasive annual grasses when perennial grasses are dormant, would be limited.